turingschool/gear-up/m4_sessions/1811_inning/women_in_tech.md

 -We want students to learn more about the history of women and their contributions to tech.
 -We want students to leave with an idea of personal struggles they have experienced or seen relating to inequality or   struggles with women in tech.

-### Recommended Trajectory

-     Best practices:  No section should be longer than 20 minutes Create a session that YOU would want to attend Share resources in your slack channel
-     All sessions NEED to have a closing activity, reflection, discussion
-     # Introductons
-     # Intro to new material
-     # Small Group Activity
-     # Closing Discussion

 ## Session Outline (Agenda for session, include timing for each session and who is facilitating)

 Intro - introductions of participants.
-Presenter's Favorite Women - we talk about our favorite women in the history of tech in depth (10 minutes) Lesson - give students a sheet of 20 women and their achievements to learn.
-(15 minutes) Pom - (5 minutes)
-Game - Split into 2 teams and put the women's names in a bowl.
-They draw from the bowl and talk about the women and their team guesses which woman they picked.
-(20 minutes)
-Pom - (5 minutes)
-Discussion - Give students discussion questions (10 minutes) Close - (5 minutes)
+Outline - go through what will be covered in the session 20 women - run through all the names
+4 women - each presenter shares more details about their favorite one of the twenty Study - break into groups and study the women Gametime!
+Reflection - break back into groups to reflect on the session

-Discussion Questions;
+## Discussion Questions;
--Describe a time you've seen discrimination against women working in tech.
+- Describe a time you've seen discrimination against women working in tech.
--
+- What stands out to you?
+- Who is the biggest badass?
+- Who deserves more credit than they get?

 Submit a PR at the end of this session and tag @emhickmann